In this quick tutorial, we'll show how to set the Java version in Maven.

 This means we can't use or configure Spring Boot for the older JDK versions.

-This quick tutorial demonstrates the possible ways of setting Java version in our Maven project.
+This quick tutorial demonstrated the possible ways of setting Java version in our Maven project.